Last Updated: September 29, 2023

 So I tried ordering a few different kinds, but I didn’t like any of them.
 They made the case and phone much bulkier than cases without stands, and the stands didn’t work well at all.
 The phone would very easily tip over.

 So like a good engineer, I decided to take a step back and reevaluate the problem I was trying to solve.
-I wanted something that would make doing stuff on my phone at the kitchen table easier than akwardingly trying to prop it up against something on the table.
-And maybe something I could use elsewhere in the house, every once in a while.
-I didn’t really need it when away from home.
+I wanted something that would make doing stuff on my phone at the kitchen table easier than awkwardly trying to prop it up against something on the table.
+And maybe something I could use elsewhere in the house or while traveling, every once in a while.

 At this point the solution became obvious: a separate phone stand.
 I procrastinated on the decision to buy it until a lightning sale came up, and then hit the buy button (Amazon is very good at getting you to buy things, FYI).
 And I’ve used it EVERY SINGLE DAY since it arrived.
 An excellent $10 purchase.
 It allows you to adjust the phone tilt angle very easily, and it’s very steady.
 So much better than any built-in case stand.

-Initially we also used this stand for my son’s tablet, but eventually realized it was not large enough to handle it well, so decided to go larger and get a tablet stand.
-I’ll admit we haven’t used this stand as much, since it’s not quite as small and portable, and my son tends to watch stuff on his tablet not at the table or his desk, but it’s still great when we do use it.
+Initially we also used this stand for our tablet, but eventually we realized it was not large enough to handle it well, so decided to go larger and get a tablet stand.
+We use it nearly every day at home, but don’t tend to take it when traveling since it’s not quite as small and portable.

-Speaking of kids watching tablets, you’ll probably want to get your kids some headphones to maintain your sanity.
+Speaking of tablets, you’ll probably want to get your kids some headphones to maintain your sanity when they’re watching stuff on the tablet.
 These JLab JBuddies Studio Over-Ear Kids Wired Headphones were relatively inexpensive, comfortable, and max volume limited for kids.
 Our son has not complained once about comfort, but he does sometimes complain he can’t hear well in loud environments.
 But we’re not willing to let him use headphones that can get too loud, so he just has to deal with that for now.
 Given that these are over-ear headphones, I’m pretty sure it offers close to the max sound protection for inexpensive kid headphones.

-Speaking of headphones, I strongly recommend having some Bluetooth headphones you can use to listen to music, podcasts, audiobooks, etc. when you’re going for a run in the morning or doing dishes each night.
+Speaking of headphones, I strongly recommend having some Bluetooth headphones you can use to listen to music, podcasts, audiobooks, etc. when you’re going for a run in the morning, doing dishes, working out, and other more active activities.
 Listening to audiobooks while I’m doing dishes and making kid lunches each night is probably how I get over 50% of my reading done these days.

-I got the SoundBot SB220 headphones way back in 2015 for $14, and they have held up well.
+I got SoundBot SB220 headphones way back in 2015 for $14, and they have held up well for nearly a decade now.
 Good quality sound and decent noise protection.
 Unfortunately that model isn’t sold anymore, but the SoundBot SB221 headphones look like the most similar updated model, sold for $20.

 Continuing with electronics that go on ears, I purchased the Logitech H390 Wired Headset in March 2020.
 I’ll let you figure out why I bought a headset that month.
 Hint: working from home became a LOT more popular that month.

 Initially I just used them for video calls and meetings, and they worked well.
-But then I realized they were actually really good for music and watching videos as well, and that meant I only had to deal with a single pair of headphones for everything.
-And that’s what I’ve done ever since.
+But then I realized they were actually really good for music and watching videos as well.
+And in fact before I bought the Soundcore Anker Life Q20 bluetooth headphones, I used this headset as my primary headphones when working at my computer.

 I will say that my wife bought the same headset and she really disliked how sharp the mic part is.
 I hadn’t really noticed it, but it was a deal breaker for her.
 So you might have to test for yourself, and return if needed.
 And they are USB headphones, so you’ll need a USB port for whatever device you’re using (or an adapter that can provide a USB port).

-When I bought a new desktop computer in 2019, I intentionally chose a machine that only had a really large (2 TB) and slow traditional spinning hard drive.
+When I bought a new desktop computer in 2019, I intentionally chose a machine that only had a really large (2 TB) and slow Hard Drive Disk (HDD) (a traditional spinning hard drive).
 The reason?
-I knew I could buy and install a solid state drive myself for far less than if I bought it pre-installed.
-AND I’d have a large capacity drive I could use for archival purposes, in the same machine.
+I knew I could buy and install a Solid State Drive (SSD) myself for far less than if I bought it pre-installed.
+AND I’d have a large capacity HDD I could use for archival purposes, in the same machine.
 It’s a great hack for lowering the price of a new computer, while taking far less effort than building your own machine from scratch.

 So after shopping around a while, I decided to go with a 500 GB SSD from Samsung.
 I didn’t need more than 500 GB, since I had the 2 TB traditional drive for archival storage.
 I just needed something that would give me plenty of room to dual boot Linux (Ubuntu) and Windows, install any software I would need, and store files I’d need on a regular basis.
 Several years later, I still have 340 GB free on this drive.